 - Use strong and unique passwords that are at least eight characters.
 Add an extra layer of protection to your account by utilizing multi-factor authentication (MFA), like a one-time password (OTP) when available.
 Instead of writing down passwords, use a password management tool or password vault.

 - Think before you share on social media.
 Oversharing personal details can provide fraudsters with the opportunity to craft personalized spear phishing attacks or answers to your security questions.
 Limit the amount of personal information that you share online and configure your privacy settings to restrict public access to your social media profiles.

 - Be wary of suspicious SMS text messages, emails and phone calls asking you to share your personal information.
 Middlesex Savings Bank will never call, text, or email you to ask for your pin number or online banking password.

 - Protect devices that connect to the Internet.
 Never use public Wi-Fi to access or transmit sensitive information, update your privacy settings, and make sure your operating system, software, browser versions and plug-ins are current.
 Ensure that any law firms that you correspond or exchange information with have the proper infrastructure controls in place to safeguard your information.

 - Protect yourself from identity theft.
 Be on the lookout for signs that your identity and bank accounts may have been compromised and you need to take action.
 Some indicators may include new accounts or credit cards you didn’t apply for, unexplained debits on your account, or inaccurate information on your credit report.

 - Never send money to someone that you don’t know.
 Be skeptical of an unexpected invoice or request to receive or pay for anything using a gift card.
-If something doesn't seem right, you can always hang up, stop communicating, or walk away.

 - Be vigilant when wiring money.
 Require that a wire transfer request received by email be confirmed in person or over the phone with a call back to the individual sending the request.